Is Project Payday a survey site worth joining? Welcome to my Project Payday Research review where we're going to find out!

 Go back ten years when survey sites were all the rage and you'd see people on YouTube bragging about how they made an extra $250 per week filling out questionnaires… you just don't see that happening now.

-Not only because the amount you earn for the average survey has gone from $2 to $0.05-$0.50, but because there just isn’t the consistent flow of surveys like there was once was.
+Not only because the amount you earn for the average survey has gone from $2 to $0.05-$0.50, but because there isn't the consistent flow of surveys there once was.

-I know a lot of people go through the painstaking process of signing up to every survey site out there and still struggle to make a few dollars a week.
+I know people go through the painstaking process of signing up to every survey site out there and still struggle to make a few dollars a week.

 2. You Have To Answer Very Invasive Questions

-When you join a survey site the truth is you’re very rarely asked for your opinion.
-Instead, it’s about you, your life and your spending habits.
+When you join a survey site you're very rarely asked for your opinion.
+Instead, it's about you, your life and your spending habits.